Our Commitment to Privacy

 You have a number of legal rights regarding your personal information and we will respect those at all times.
 Specifically, depending on the individual case, you may have the right to:

-- Request to receive the personal information, which you provided to us, in a structured, commonly used and machine-readable format and to transmit those information to antorher controller without hindrance from our side; where technical deasible you shall have the right to have the personal information transmitted directly from us to another controller.
+Request to receive the personal information, which you provided to us, in a structured, commonly used and machine-readable format and to transmit that information to another controller without hindrance from our side; where technically feasible you shall have the right to have the personal information transmitted directly from us to another controller.

-- Require not to be subject to any automated decision making, including profiling (automatic decisions based on data processing by automatic means, for the purpose if assessing several personal aspects) which produce legal affects on you or affects you with similar significance.
+Require not to be subject to any automated decision making, including profiling (automatic decisions based on data processing by automatic means, for the purpose of assessing several personal aspects) which produce legal effects on you or affects you with similar significance.

 Please submit all requests or enquiries to [email protected], whereby you may be required to verify your identity.
 The information you provide when contacting us (e.g. e-mail address, name) will be processed to handle your request and will be erased when your request was completed.
 Alternatively, we will restrict the processing of the respective Information in accordance with statutory retention requirements.